-Students must complete 15 unites of Scholars courses and they must be completed or in the process of being completed by the time students are applying to transfer.
+Students must complete 15 unites of Scholars courses, over a minimum of two full semesters, and they must be completed or in the process of being completed by the time students are applying to transfer.
 Students filing UC applications in November must complete their Scholars courses during that same fall semester.
 They may not complete the Scholars units during the following winter or spring terms because the certification must be completed before the winter and spring sessions are complete.

 What is the TAP program?

 Transfer Alliance Program is a collaboration between local community college Honors/Scholars Programs and UCLA's College of Letters and Science.
 The program is designed to encourage academic excellence at the community college level and to promote diversity and retention in the UCLA transfer population.
 Scholars students who are TAP certified receive priority consideration for admission to UCLA's College of Letters and Science.
 If admitted, TAP students are eligible to apply for scholarships reserved for the Transfer Alliance Program.